KLGL

 KLGL (94.5 FM) is a radio station licensed to Salina, Utah and owned by Sanpete County Broadcasting Co.
 The station's format consists of modern adult contemporary music.
 KLGL is also heard on 10 translators throughout Utah.

+The signal boasts an effective radiated power of 66,000 watts and is intended to serve a large region, with its total coverage area spanning at least ten counties in Central and Southern Utah.

+History

+Prior to 2012: The KLGL call sign previously belonged to a station operating at 93.7 FM in nearby Richfield, Utah.